-PayTo is a modernised way of allowing third parties to deduct money from customers' account (similar to direct debit) and is a component of the New Payment Platform (NPP).
+PayTo is a modernised way of allowing third parties to deduct money from customers' accounts (similar to direct debit) and is a component of the New Payment Platform (NPP).
 What this means is that merchants will have the ability to bill their customers' bank accounts in real time, with near instant payment responses, rather than waiting up to 3 working days.

 Below is the process flow on how PayTo works:

-Faster Processing Time
+1. Faster Processing Time

 Traditional direct debits take up to three working days before a response is received, meaning it could be up to three days before a merchant is notified that a customer's payment had failed.
 With PayTo, payment responses will be immediate.

-Updated about 1 month ago
+Updated about 1 year ago